 - Students can start by independently filling in the top table on the Ask Questions template to answer Who, What, Where, When, Why, and How about the topic.

 - If the spark is a digital image or text, students can annotate and mark up what they already know.
-They can create and follow a legend for marking the Who, What, Where, When, Why, and How and also use tools like Kami for individual annotations or Edji for collaborative annotations.
+They can create and follow a legend for marking the Who, What, Where, When, Why, and How and also use a tool like Kami for annotations.

 - The spark can be inserted or embedded in your Learning Management System discussion, where students can share what they already know.
 As they discuss, one person’s response might jog a memory for another student.